 Arrive at Freerein HQ for 9am.
 Meet your guide, your fellow riders and pack your saddle bags.
 Meet your horse and prepare them for a day out on trail.

 Follow the quiet, country lanes up onto the rolling green hills of the Begwns.
 Wind through the soft, grassy tracks, passing the ‘Roundabout’ an unusual landmark built in the 19th Centaury to honor Queen Victoria’s Diamond Jubilee.
 Enjoy a peaceful picnic lunch in the hills.
 Drop down into the valley before climbing onto Llanbedr hill.
 Notice the change in terrain from grass and bracken to heather and gorse scattered moorland.
 Spot wild Welsh Mountain ponies and Red Kites as you sweep around the hills, dropping down to your end location for around 4pm.
+There is then a short walk from the horses grazing to your inn for the night.

 Total length: 14 miles